cl-illc/cdm/topics.md

 #### Background literature

-* Austin, How to do Things with Words, Oxford University Press, 1962.
+* Austin, *How to do Things with Words*, Oxford University Press, 1962.
-* Chapter 5 “Speech Acts” in Levinson, Pragmatics, Cambridge University Press, 1983.
+* Chapter 5 “Speech Acts” in Levinson, *Pragmatics*, Cambridge University Press, 1983.
-* Chapter 5 “Communicative Acts” in Clark, Using Language, Cambridge University Press, 1996.
+* Chapter 5 “Communicative Acts” in Clark, *Using Language*, Cambridge University Press, 1996.